mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 #### BRIDGE

-The bridge is the nerve centre of the ship, and vital to onboard operations.
+The bridge is the nerve center of the ship, and vital to onboard operations.
 Old Vilani bridge designs put the captain and other

 command staff on a raised balcony or walkway over the workstations;
-the Solomani layout generally puts the captain in the centre.
+the Solomani layout generally puts the captain in the center.
 Scout ship bridges are notoriously cramped and smelly – even more so in Belter mining ships where the bridge and living space is sometimes combined to maximise cargo capacity – while some groups of free